dantleech/blog/source/_posts/2018-10-14-rephpactor.md

 Recently I have been playing with a Phpactor
 [Language
-Server Protocol](https://microsoft.github.io/language-server-protocol/specification) implementation, I have introduced this into the `develop` branch, it is generally works quite well.
+Server Protocol](https://microsoft.github.io/language-server-protocol/specification) (LSP) implementation, I have introduced this into the `develop` branch, it is generally works quite well.
 The biggest advantage is that it opens Phpactor up to other text editors with no additional effort, and it means ultimately not having to maintain a `phpactor.vim` plugin.